microideax/Open-Dnn/README.md

 ## Introduction

 Cloud-Dnn is an open-source framework that maps DNN models trained by Caffe to FPGAs in the cloud for inference acceleration.
-It generates C++ network description and generates the final hardware accelerator IPs with the input *.prototxt DNN description.
+It generates C++ network description as well as the final hardware accelerator IPs with the input *.prototxt DNN description.
 The structural optimization for FPGA implementation is provided during the synthesizable code generation.
-The purpose of Cloud-Dnn is to take advantage of HLS design methodology and providing more flexible and understandable DNN acceleration on cloud-FPGAs (e.g., AWS F1).
+The purpose of this Cloud-Dnn is to take the advantage of HLS design methodology, and to provide more flexible and user-friendly DNN acceleration on cloud-FPGAs (e.g., AWS F1).

 ### Hardware settings